Bangor, Maine

 The lifestyle of Bangor favors those who enjoy a simpler life.
 While there are a decent number of historic sights, bars, restaurants- particularly for seafood lovers-, concert venues, sporting events at the local colleges, and tourist spots such as the house of noted horror author Stephen King, Bangor is ultimately a small city (albeit with a pretty cool downtown) located in the heart of the wilderness.
 There are an abundance of trails for biking, running, and hiking, easy access to both the river and the seashore for fishing, and plenty of public parks for simply relaxing in the sunshine.
 Additionally, Bangor is considered a good place to raise a family and a good place to retire by most residents.

-Schools of Bangor
+Schools

-Bangor’s public schools are rated well by most ratings agency, scoring a B+ on niche.com, an acclaimed public high school, and a serviceable trade school.
+Bangor’s public schools are rated well by most ratings agencies, scoring a B+ on niche.com, an acclaimed public high school, and a serviceable trade school.
 Beal University, University of Maine at Orono, and Husson University all provide higher education options in the area, with strong discounts offered by public universities to in-state residents.
 Part of the reason for the city’s popularity with families is the plentiful options for schools, so consider your educational needs met.

 Why You Should Move Here Now?